johanneslumpe/react-fela/README.md

 ### `bindStateToFela(mapper)`
 **Function?\<mapper>**

 Similar to `bindPropsToFela` but with a more dynamic nature.
-It binds the current Component state to Fela's render function.<br>
+It binds the current component state to Fela's render function.<br>
 This is especially useful if you want to modify styles based on user input or user interaction.
-It adds the modified render function to the Component itself (`this.fela`).<br>
+It adds the modified render function to the component itself (`this.fela`).<br>
 You may also pass a mapper to alter the shape.
-It also accepts the Component's props as second parameter.
+It also accepts the component's props as second parameter.

-> It only works with stateful class Components as function Components do not have state at all.
+> It only works with stateful class components as functional components do not have state at all.

 ```javascript
 const EnhancedApp = bindStateToFela()(App)